ansys/pyansys-dev-guide/doc/source/how-to/deprecating.rst

 When this happens, it is important to deprecate the old library properly to ensure users are aware of the change and can transition smoothly.

-In the PyAnsys ecosystem, we follow a specific process for deprecating libraries.
+For the PyAnsys ecosystem, follow this specific process for deprecating libraries.
-This process helps maintain clarity and consistency across our projects.
+This process helps maintain clarity and consistency across the projects.

 Maintainer tasks
 ----------------